Devansh-awat/greenbotics/README.md

 **Potential improvements:**

+- Use the built-in encoder for more accurate movement and turns of the robot.
+Using the encoder allows for precise and accurate movements, helping in complex tasks like parking.

-- Use a more powerful non-LEGO motor such as a 12V DC motor that is
+- Consider exploring more powerful non-Lego geared motors that are

     -Compact and lightweight